phanthehien/mongo-models/API.md

 - `field` - a string representing the field for which to return distinct values.
 - `filter` - an optional filter object used to limit the documents distinct applies to.
+- Returns a 'promise' as a result
+  where:
+  - if the connection is success, return  an array of values representing the distinct values for the specified field (values) => { }.
+  - if the connection is failed, return an error object (error) => { }.

 ### `fieldsAdapter(fields)`

 A helper method to create a fields object suitable to use with MongoDB queries